 There has been no significant change in the default Ambiance theme of Ubuntu for years.
 It looks more or less the same in last several Ubuntu releases.

-But this is changing with Ubuntu 18.04.
-Canonical has initiated a collaborative project to develop the default Ubuntu 18.04 theme with contribution from the community.
+This is why Canonical has initiated a collaborative project to develop a new theme for Ubuntu 18.04 with contribution from the community.

 If you are interested in helping Ubuntu in developing its new theme, then do check out the details.

 Not only the GTK theme, Ubuntu 18.04 will also have a new icon theme.
 Suru is going to be the new default icon theme.
 It’s an already existing icon theme developed by the same developer who gave us icon themes like Moka and Paper.

 Initially, the new GTK theme and icons set were supposed to be the default in Ubuntu 18.04.
 Since the theme and icon set is not well tested yet, Canonical dropped the idea.
 This new community theme will be available as an option in Ubuntu 18.04 and will become the default theme in Ubuntu 18.10.

 The first beta for Ubuntu 18.04 has been released.
 You may test it on a virtual machine, live USB or a spare system.
 Since it is not in stable phase, I won’t advise using it on your production system or on your regular computer.

 Now that you have been warned, You can download Ubuntu 18.04 beta from the link below:

 Ubuntu 18.04 daily builds are also available to download now.
 These images are newer than the beta release images.
 You can download and install it from the link below:

 If you are already using an Ubuntu version, you MAY be able to upgrade to Ubuntu 18.04 without reinstalling the operating system.
 The upgrade procedure is mainly painless and all you have to do is to follow the on-screen suggestions.
 You must have a good internet connection though.